hazalates/_hazalates.github.io/_posts/2022-03-21-imagemagick.md

 keywords: "converting, images, imagemagick, heic, jpg"
 ---

-To post images in my blogposts for my documentation website i have to convert the images to an usable image extension.
+To post images in my blog-posts for my documentation website i have to convert the images to an usable image extension.
 When importing photo's i took with my phone (Iphone 11), the original extension is *.HEIC.
-An usable extention would be jpeg.
+An usable extension would be jpeg.
 Ideally, i want the images to have a small file size.

 ![Screenshot-01](/assets/images/2022-03-21-converting-images-with-Imagemagick/screenshot-01.png)

 I could convert the images using Adobe Lightroom, but this would be a rather dramatic program/workflow for such a simple task.
 I can do better than this.
 I watched the lecture about Computer-aided Design, and came across Imagemagick.
 Imagemagick is a lightweight command line-based software for processing images.

-To install Imagemagick i opend terminal and ran the following commands.
+To install Imagemagick i launched terminal and ran the following commands.
 Note: I already have Homebrew installed from installing Jekyll and Ruby

     brew install imagemagick
     brew install ghostscript